Best Games Like Civilization

 The game takes place in a fantasy-themed world overrun with bandits, demons, zombies, and more, which have caused people to retreat to the safety of their homes.

-Enter in you, the Guildmaster, the one who will reconnect the world and make a ton of money in the process by reopening trade routes and exterminating monsters.
+Enter in you, the Guildmaster, the one who will reunite the world and make a ton of money in the process by reopening trade routes and exterminating monsters.

-There is a wide selection of recruitable mercenaries with unique abilities, upgrades, and perks to unlock by purchasing new gear for your party.
+There is a broad selection of recruitable mercenaries with unique abilities, upgrades, and perks to unlock by purchasing new gear for your party.

 While Humankind may still be finding its footing in the 4X landscape, we’re confident in Amplitude Studios’ ability to get the game where it needs to be.